fsmk/CS-VTU-Lab-Manual/VTU/Sem5/DB_Lab/03_StudentCoursesBooks/03_StudentCoursesBooks.md

 8 rows in set (0.00 sec).
 </pre>
 ##Queries:
 ###4.
-Produce a list of text books (include Course #, Book-ISBN, Book-title) in the alphabetical order for courses offered by the ‘CS’ department that use more than two books.
+Produce a list of text books (include Course #, Book-ISBN, Book-title) in the alphabetical order for courses offered by the 'CS' department that use more than two books.
 <pre>
 mysql> select c.courseno,t.book_isbn,t.book_title
      from course c,book_adoption ba,text t